 BIO 299D/399D.
 Substance Abuse.
 3 hours.
-January Two-week course.
+Offered on sufficient demand.

 A study of narcotics and other dangerous drugs, including alcohol.
 Historical background, physical, psychological, and other aspects of addiction; dependency, and legal aspects will be considered.
 Same as EDU 299A/399A, HEA 299F/399F, and PHS 299A/399A.